-Apprentices will undertake a Professional Discussion to cover the skills, knowledge and behaviours defined in the Mapping Section on Page 20 that will be assessed using this method.
+Apprentices will undertake a Professional Discussion to cover the skills, knowledge and behaviours defined in the Mapping Section that will be assessed using this method.

 Prior to the professional discussion, the apprentice will have submitted a summary of experience based upon their portfolio of evidence.
 The summary of experience will be reviewed by an assessor who will formulate the questions for the professional discussion.
+The summary of experience is not directly assessed.
 The questions must be consistent in terms of demand and level for all apprentices.
 Apprentices will also be able to use their summary of experience during the professional discussion to underpin and explain how they met the KSB requirements being assessed using this method, during their apprenticeship.